Linda-404/peezy/README.md

 # Peezy

 This is an online Shoe Store for urban and sport sneakers.
-I built this as my sommer project year 2 for my studies in front-end development.
+I built this as my first semester project year 2 for my studies in front-end development.

 ## Description